CosmWasm/docs-deprecated/dev-academy/lesson-1/04-environment.md

 ## Rust {#rust}

 Assuming you have never worked with rust, you will first need to install some tooling.
-The standard approach is to use `rustup` to maintain dependencies and handle updating multiple versions of `cargo` and `rustc`, which you will be using.
+The standard approach is to use `rustup` to wallettain dependencies and handle updating multiple versions of `cargo` and `rustc`, which you will be using.

 ### Installing Rust in Linux and Mac {#installing-rust-in-linux-and-mac}